 Center members are organized into programs, shared resources and innovation groups to transcend departmental affiliations and to be transdisciplinary, translational and transformative.
 Our purpose is the generation and dissemination of new knowledge.
 Our vision is “Breaking Barriers to Beat Cancer.”
 We accomplish much of this work through our Cancer Center members.

-Cancer Center membership is open to all UC Davis faculty and Lawrence Livermore National Laboratory researchers who have a focused interest in cancer and/or related disciplines; and a commitment to contribute to the cancer center mission.
+Cancer Center membership is open to all UC Davis faculty and Lawrence Livermore National Laboratory researchers who have a focused interest in cancer and/or related disciplines; and a commitment to contribute to the Cancer Center mission.
 Members must have an academic appointment.
 Exceptions to this policy are considered on a case-by-case basis.

-To be eligible for full membership, ONE of the following requirements must be met:
+To be eligible for Full membership, ONE of the following requirements must be met:

-- Is principal investigator (PI) or co-principal investigator of a current cancer research grant from NCI or an NCI-approved peer-review agency or organization and has current (within the last two years) cancer-related peer-reviewed publications — https://cancercenters.cancer.gov/documents/PeerReviewFundingOrganizations508C.pdf
+- Is principal investigator (PI) or co-principal investigator of a current cancer research or training grant from NCI or an NCI-approved peer-review agency or organization and has current (within the last two years) cancer-related peer-reviewed publications — https://cancercenters.cancer.gov/documents/PeerReviewFundingOrganizations508C.pdf

 - Conducts clinical research as a PI and accrues a minimum of six patients per year to therapeutic clinical trials